Transportation in Markham, Ontario: Passenger

-Milliken (Steeles Avenue & Kennedy Road) was located in Markham from 1982 to 2005, but it is now relocated beside Splendid China Tower in Toronto.
+Milliken (Steeles Avenue & Kennedy Road) was located in Markham from 1982 to 2005 but is now relocated beside Splendid China Tower, in Toronto.

 GO's Richmond Hill line cuts through Markham, but there are no stops located within the city.

 Freight

-There are two major freight railways in the City of Markham.
-They are the Canadian National Railway (CN), and the Canadian Pacific Railway (CPR).
+There are two major freight railways in the City of Markham: the Canadian National Railway (CN) and the Canadian Pacific Railway (CPR).

-CNR has the most lines (York, Uxbridge and Bala Subdivisions) across Markham, and primarily serves the south end of Markham.
+CNR has the most lines (York, Uxbridge and Bala Subdivisions) across Markham and primarily serves the south end of Markham.

 CPR is mainly located in the southeastern end of the town with a single line (Havelock Subdivision).

-Both CNR and CPR are responsible for freight trains servicing Markham, and thus help goods produced in Markham to be delivered to the rest of the country.
+Both CNR and CPR are responsible for freight trains servicing Markham and thus help goods produced in the city get delivered to the rest of the country.

 Roads

 In terms of road systems, Markham is strongly influenced by its southerly neighbour, Toronto.
-Like Toronto, Markham inherits a grid-like road network, funded by three levels of government.
-The government of Ontario funds the provincial highways across the town; the government of York Region funds most of its arterial and main routes throughout the town; and the government of Markham funds all local routes, and some arterial routes.
+Like Toronto, Markham inherits a grid-like road network that is funded by three levels of government.
+The government of Ontario funds the provincial highways across the town, York Region funds most of its arterial and main routes throughout the town, and Markham funds all local routes and some arterial routes.

 Provincial highways

-The Ontario government only funded certain roads across Markham as Ontario Provincial Highways.
-These include Highways 7, 48, and 404.
-Highway 404 serves as a major expressway linking Markham, Newmarket, and Toronto downtown.
-Prior to the 1998 massive downloading, the Ontario government also funded Highway 11 (now York Regional Road 1, locally known as Yonge Street).
+The Ontario government funded only certain roads across Markham as Ontario provincial highways, including Highways 7, 48, and 404.
+Highway 404 serves as a major expressway linking Markham, Newmarket, and Downtown Toronto.
+Prior to the massive 1998 downloading, the Ontario government also funded Highway 11 (now York Regional Road 1, locally known as Yonge Street).

-Massive downloading in 1997–1998 and its effects on Markham
+Downloading in 1997–1998 and effects on Markham

-During 1997 and 1998, the Ontario government downloaded parts of Highways 7 (from the Richmond Hill–Markham boundary to Main Street Markham), 11 (whole length), and 48 (from the Toronto/Markham boundary to 16th Avenue).
+In 1997 and 1998, the Ontario government downloaded parts of Highways 7 (from the Richmond Hill–Markham boundary to Main Street Markham), 11 (whole length), and 48 (from the Toronto/Markham boundary to 16th Avenue).
 Due to the Ontario government running low on transportation budget, many road improvement projects are either delayed or cancelled, and thus making road conditions worse.
 Downloading the highways to the York Region government allow road conditions to be better, and thus more inviting to visitors.

-Downloading Highway 7
+Downloading of Highway 7

-The downloading of Highway 7 has become a big issue in the Town of Markham.
-Ever since the downloading, the York Regional government has not suggested a renaming of the road, therefore, it is still named as "Highway 7", although the road is more of an urban thoroughfare, with frequent traffic light stops, numerous bus routes, automobiles, and traffic congestions.
+The downloading of Highway 7 has become a major issue in the Town of Markham, and York Region has not since suggested a renaming of the road and so it is still "Highway 7" although the road is more of an urban thoroughfare, with its frequent traffic light stops, numerous bus routes, automobiles, and traffic congestions.